 Now that you know more about the importance of having a healthy gut, it’s now time to take action!

 Managing your gut health goes far beyond the physical aspect of your health and expands to your mental and emotional health as well.
 This could be anything from the medications you consume to how you manage your stress levels and how much you exercise.
-The biggest factor affecting your mental and emotional health as well as your brain functionality is what you choose to fuel your body with.
+The most significant factor affecting your mental and emotional health as well as your brain functionality is what you choose to fuel your body with.

-Making changes can be difficult, however, the results and outcome of a healthy gut are worth it.
+Making changes can be difficult.
+However, the results and outcome of a healthy gut are worth it.
 Make a plan, set goals, and take charge of your gut health.